 Braver Angels – Braver Angels (formerly Better Angels) is a national citizens' movement to reduce political polarization in the United States by bringing liberals and conservatives together to understand each other beyond stereotypes, forming red/blue community alliances, and teaching practical skills for communicating across political differences.

-BreakBread World – BreakBread World is a growing global community dedicated to reweaving our common humanity overactive and inspired conversation while sharing in the intimate act of breaking bread together.
+BreakBread World – BreakBread World is a growing global community dedicated to reweaving our common humanity through interactive and inspired conversation while sharing in the intimate act of breaking bread together.

 Bridge Alliance – Bridge Alliance is a movement of more than 80 civic action organizations working individually and together to transform the political terrain.
 It provides essential infrastructure and investment to connect and collaborate on projects that further shared goals to generate a collective impact.

 Bridge the Divide – Bridge the Divide is a political initiative that seeks to promote political conversation amongst youth in a time of great divide in both American and global political affairs.
-It works to unite politically active students who desire to create change in the world by stimulating conversation in a productive and respectful manner.
+It works to unite politically active students who desire to create change in the world by stimulating conversation productively and respectfully.